 Victor Davis Hanson

 Victor Davis Hanson is the Martin and Illie Anderson Senior Fellow in Residence in Classics and Military History at the Hoover Institution, Stanford University, a Professor of Classics Emeritus at California State University, Fresno, and a nationally syndicated columnist for Tribune Media Services.
 He is also the Wayne & Marcia Buske Distinguished Fellow in History at Hillsdale College, where he teaches courses in military history and classical culture.
 Among many other awards, he has been the recipient of the National Humanities Medal in 2007, and the Bradley Prize in 2008, as well as the Edmund Burke Award in 2018.
 Hanson is the author of hundreds of articles, book reviews, scholarly papers, and newspaper editorials on matters ranging from ancient Greek agrarian and military history to foreign affairs, domestic politics, and contemporary culture.
 He has written or edited twenty-four books, including, most recently, The Case for Trump.

-Matthew Continetti is a resident fellow at the American Enterprise Institute, a contributing editor at National Review and a columnist for Commentary magazine.
-He was the founding editor and the editor-in-chief of The Washington Free Beacon and is the author of books on the Republican Revolution and on Sarah Palin.
-His articles and reviews have appeared in the New York Times, Washington Post, and Wall Street Journal.
-Mr. Continetti teaches a course on the conservative intellectual movement for the Hertog Political Studies Program and is a regular panelist on "Meet the Press," "Meet the Press Daily," and "Special Report with Bret Baier."
+Matthew Continetti is a senior fellow at the American Enterprise Institute, a contributing editor at National Review and a columnist for Commentary magazine.
+He was the founding editor and the editor-in-chief of The Washington Free Beacon and is the author of the recently published The Right: The One Hundred Year War for American Conservatism.
+His articles and reviews have appeared in the New York Times, Washington Post, and Wall Street Journal and he is a regular panelist on "Meet the Press Daily," and "Special Report with Bret Baier."